 Tip #1: Only observe Venus when it is a safe distance away from the Sun

 Venus is very easy to observe, but you should still take care to observe it safely.

 During its orbit around the Sun, Venus reaches several notable points: inferior conjunction (when Venus is positioned between the Earth and Sun), greatest western elongation (when Venus is the maximum distance away from the Sun in the morning sky), superior conjunction (when Venus is positioned on the opposite side of the Sun from Earth), and greatest eastern elongation (when Venus is the maximum distance away from the Sun in the evening sky).

 During its inferior and superior conjunctions, Venus will be in proximity of the Sun from our line of sight and lost in the Sun’s glare.
-Never attempt to view Venus during these conjunctions with your naked eyes, through a binocular, or through a telescope.
+Never attempt to view Venus during these conjunctions with your naked eyes through a binocular or a telescope.
 It is extremely dangerous and not worth the risk of accidentally blinding yourself and causing permanent eye damage.
-Venus should be viewed when located at a safe distance away from the Sun, like during its elongations.
+Venus should be viewed when located safely away from the Sun, like during its elongations.

 Of course, you’ll have the best views of Venus after the Sun sets or before it rises.
 However, eagle-eyed observers may be able to pick out Venus in broad daylight—especially around the time of greatest elongation.

 Venus will be visible in the morning and evening skies during these periods in 2022:

 Morning: Venus will be visible during the morning eastern sky at dawn from January 17 to August 27, 2022.

 - During the morning sky in late January and most of February, Venus will appear as a dazzling crescent phase in telescopes.